We love to plant tomatoes in our garden in the spring.

 - Wipe jars down with hot soapy water, and store in your pantry for up to 1 year.

-Are you making your own spaghetti sauce this year?
+Are you making your own homemade spaghetti sauce this year?
 Will you try this recipe?
 Be sure to pin this for later!

 Want to learn more about canning off grid?
 This video will guide you through everything you need to know how to safely prepare and can your food, even when there is no power, and you find yourself truly off-grid.
 In this DVD:

 - Which way out of three different canning methods, is likely to kill you?